moetaf/SolidWorksMacros/README.md

 The macro code can be fode inside each macro folder in the file that has the same name as the folder without spaces + "Code" at the end.

-Example in the macro folder named "Export Part Flat Patterns", the code file will have the name "ExportPartFlatPatternsCode".
+Example, in the macro folder named "Export Part Flat Patterns", the code file will have the name "ExportPartFlatPatternsCode".

 All code are free for reuse under the MIT License.